 Institutional Implications for UMB

 This requirement is about more than technical compliance.
-It reflects UMB’s obligation to provide equal access to information, services, and opportunities for people with disabilities.
+It also reflects UMB’s obligation to provide equal access to information, services, and opportunities for people with disabilities.
 Digital barriers can prevent individuals from applying for programs, accessing services, understanding policies, or fully participating in university activities.
 Addressing those barriers is essential to fulfilling our role as a public institution.